rach7777/monax-may/content/blog/2018/2018-10-30-meet-the-marmots-greg.md

 ### If you had to choose one aspect of our culture that best defines you, which  one would it be and why?

-As a Marmot, I adapt and overcome; I don’t just “throw up my paws up and say it can’t be done.”
+As a Marmot, I adapt and overcome; I don’t just “throw my paws up and say it can’t be done.”

 Everyone here in the company is wonderfully talented and we’re a social species so it’s easy to communicate when facing a problem.